-If you don't need to update the configuration settings or create your own AMI, you can uninstall the service.
-Unintalling a service removes the files, the registry subkey, and any shortcuts to the service.
+If you don't need to update the configuration settings or create your own AMI, you can uninstall EC2Config.
+Uninstalling a service removes the files, the registry subkey, and any shortcuts to the service.

-To uninstall EC2ConfigService
+To uninstall EC2Config

 - 1. Launch and connect to your Windows instance. - 2.
 On the Start menu, click Control Panel. - 3.
 Double-click Programs and Features. - 4.
 On the list of programs, select EC2ConfigService, and click Uninstall .